ElyRand/codechallenge/README.md

  - can reserve directly the book from the shortlist dialog, or check the return date
  - can check his ongoing reservations

+backend logic for the shortlist
+location: /src/pages/api/shortlist GET(fetch user's shortlist), POST(add a book to the shortlist), DELETE(remove a book from the shortlist)

 ## Backend: Local Library API

 location: /src/pages/api